Country action

 Green Shipping Corridors

-In November 2021, at COP26, the Clydebank Declaration was signed to initiating a partnership between countries, industry and relevant stakeholders to develop Green Shipping Corridors – a systems based approach to transition key shipping routes to accommodate zero emission fuel bunkers, ports, vessels and associated elements.
-As of 2022, 24 countries have signed on and multiple green shipping corridor initiatives have been proposed, though most remain at an early stage of development (GMF, 2022).
+At COP26 in November 2021, the Clydebank Declaration was signed to initiate a partnership between countries, industry, and relevant stakeholders to develop Green Shipping Corridors: a systems-based approach to transition key shipping routes to accommodate zero-emission fuel bunkers, ports, vessels, and associated elements.

 Further analysis